Smallpox: Biological warfare

 During World War II, scientists from the United Kingdom, United States, and Japan (Unit 731 of the Imperial Japanese Army) were involved in research into producing a biological weapon from smallpox.
 Plans of large scale production were never carried through as they considered that the weapon would not be very effective due to the wide-scale availability of a vaccine.

-In 1947, the Soviet Union established a smallpox weapons factory in the city of Zagorsk, 75 km to the northeast of Moscow.
+In 1947, the Soviet Union established a smallpox weapons factory in the Scientific Research Institute of Medicine of the Ministry of Defense in Sergiyev Posad in Zagorsk, 75 km to the northeast of Moscow.
 An outbreak of weaponized smallpox occurred during testing at a facility on an island in the Aral Sea in 1971.
 General Prof. Peter Burgasov, former Chief Sanitary Physician of the Soviet Army and a senior researcher within the Soviet program of biological weapons, described the incident:

 Others contend that the first patient may have contracted the disease while visiting Uyaly or Komsomolsk-on-Ustyurt, two cities where the boat docked.

 Responding to international pressures, in 1991 the Soviet government allowed a joint U.S.–British inspection team to tour four of its main weapons facilities at Biopreparat.
 The inspectors were met with evasion and denials from the Soviet scientists and were eventually ordered out of the facility.
 In 1992, Soviet defector Ken Alibek alleged that the Soviet bioweapons program at Zagorsk had produced a large stockpile – as much as twenty tons – of weaponized smallpox (possibly engineered to resist vaccines, Alibek further alleged), along with refrigerated warheads to deliver it.
 Alibek's stories about the former Soviet program's smallpox activities have never been independently verified.

 In 1997, the Russian government announced that all of its remaining smallpox samples would be moved to the Vector Institute in Koltsovo.
 With the breakup of the Soviet Union and unemployment of many of the weapons program's scientists, U.S. government officials have expressed concern that smallpox and the expertise to weaponize it may have become available to other governments or terrorist groups who might wish to use virus as means of biological warfare.
 Specific allegations made against Iraq in this respect proved to be false.

-Concern has been expressed by some that artificial gene synthesis could be used to recreate the virus from existing digital genomes, for use in biological warfare.
-Insertion of the synthesized smallpox DNA into existing related pox viruses could theoretically be used to recreate the virus.
-The first step to mitigating this risk, it has been suggested, should be to destroy the remaining virus stocks to enable unequivocal criminalization of any possession of the virus.